-Place the shed where it'll be convenient and easy for you to work.
+Place the shed where it will be convenient and easy for you to work.
 Notes Raymond, “If you’re going to be bringing hay and water up to the shed, you don’t want it to be in the farthest part of your pasture.”.

 After picking out a site for your shed, the next step is building it.
 The easiest, although most expensive method, is to use a ready-to-assemble package.
-You can find companies that offer these packages through advertisements in horse and agricultural magazines, extension offices.
-Word-of-mouth.
-Otherwise, you can construct the shed yourself.
-Have it constructed for you.
+You can find companies that offer these packages through advertisements in horse and agricultural magazines, extension offices, and word-of-mouth.
+Otherwise, you can construct the shed yourself, or have it constructed for you.

-The basic elements of the run-in shed begin with supporting posts, siding.
-Sloped roof.
-“Generally, you see treated posts set into the ground, with two-by-fours nailed to the posts, covered by an exterior siding,”.
-Says Raymond.
+The basic elements of the run-in shed begin with supporting posts, siding, and sloped roof.
+“Generally, you see treated posts set into the ground, with two-by-fours nailed to the posts, covered by an exterior siding,” says Raymond.

-Any number of materials can be used for the outside, including a good grade plywood, metal (aluminium, steel.
-Tin) siding, cinder block, rock.
-Wood.
-“The more common is the pole-construction type–.
-Two-by-fours attached to telephone pole types of posts, then aluminium, metal.
-Corrugated tin cover the outside of the posts and framework,”.
-Says Goble.
+Any number of materials can be used for the outside, including a good grade plywood, metal (aluminum, steel, or tin) siding, cinder block, rock, or wood.
+“The more common is the pole-construction type– two-by-fours attached to telephone pole types of posts, then aluminum, metal, or corrugated tin cover the outside of the posts and framework,” says Goble.

-Metal sidings are low-maintenance–.
-They require less repainting than wood, are untroubled by rot or termites.
-Are easy to clean and sanitise.
+Metal sidings are low-maintenance– they require less repainting than wood, are untroubled by rot or termites, and are easy to clean and sanitize.
 Metal siding does have some drawbacks.

 According to Raymond, protective plywood or boards (kicking boards) should be installed at least halfway up the walls.

-Wood siding has been a traditional favourite for run-in sheds.
-Is losing its popularity, says Goble.
-“It’s become progressively more expensive and there is a maintenance factor that isn’t present with aluminium, which is now getting to be more popular.”.
+Wood siding has been a traditional favorite for run-in sheds, but is losing its popularity, says Goble.
+“It’s become progressively more expensive and there is a maintenance factor that isn’t present with aluminum, which is now getting to be more popular.”.

 As with metal siding, damage from frisky or fighting horses to wood siding can be minimized with kicking boards.

-Cement, cinder block.
-Stone structures are sturdy and, as long as they don’t have sharp edges, are safe, says Goble.
+Cement, cinder block, and stone structures are sturdy and, as long as they don’t have sharp edges, are safe, says Goble.
 “They’re easy to clean and maintain, withstand spraying with disinfectants and scrubbing, and, in the case of stone, are especially aesthetically pleasing.”.

 As with the exterior, roofing styles and materials can vary.
-Says Goble, “Roofs can be strictly shed style with a pitch that goes from the front of the shed to the back with a slope that drains the rain off the back of the shed into a gutter.
-You can have a shed with a peaked roof with equal pitch on both sides.”.
+Says Goble, “Roofs can be strictly shed style with a pitch that goes from the front of the shed to the back with a slope that drains the rain off the back of the shed into a gutter, or you can have a shed with a peaked roof with equal pitch on both sides.”.

 You also can attach an awning from the front of the roof to provide more shade and protection.